|Stanford University, BS|

 Jim is passionate about investing, social entrepreneurship and venture philanthropy, contemporary and modern art, photography, film, wine, and music.
 He actively supports numerous educational and environmental non-profit initiatives.
 In February, 2013, Jim was elected a fellow of the Harvard Corporation, Harvard University’s senior governing board.

 Jim is a former Chairman of the National Venture Capital Association, and a former President of the Western Association of Venture Capitalists.
 He is a member of the Harvard University Global Advisory Council, and on the Board of the Dean’s Advisors of the Harvard Business School, and former Chairman of the Harvard Business School California Research Center.
-He also serves as Chairman of the Stanford University Engineering Venture Fund, is on the board of the Stanford Technology Ventures Program; Epicenter, the National Center for Engineering Pathways to Innovation.
+He also serves as Chairman of the Stanford University Engineering Venture Fund and is on the board of the Stanford Technology Ventures Program.
+Jim is personally passionate and active in the Breyer Center for Renaissance Studies at Stanford-in-Florence, Italy.

-He is a long-time Trustee of the San Francisco Museum of Modern Art (SFMOMA), and on the Board of Advisors to the Chair of the Metropolitan Museum in New York.
-In December 2005, Jim was appointed an Honorary Professor at the 1,000 year-old Yuelu Academy, Hunan University, China.
+He is a long-time Trustee of the San Francisco Museum of Modern Art (SFMOMA), is on the Board of Advisors to the Chair of the Metropolitan Museum in New York, and is a member of the Council on Foreign Relations.
+Jim is a member of the Advisory Board of Tsinghua School of Economics and Management School in Beijing, China and in December 2005, was appointed an Honorary Professor at the 1,000 year-old Yuelu Academy, Hunan University, China.

 Jim graduated with Distinction from Stanford University with a BS and from Harvard University with an MBA, where he was named a Baker Scholar (top 5% of class).